Covid-19 vaccine: everything you need to know

 All of the vaccines in use in the UK require two doses to provide the best protection.
 After your first dose, your next appointment should be 3-12 weeks after your first appointment.

 If you have not booked your coronavirus vaccine appointment and you have received an invitation, you can book your vaccine appointment on the NHS website.
 You may need your NHS reference number.

 If you already have Covid vaccination appointments booked, you can also view, cancel or change your appointment on the NHS website.
 If you haven’t received an invitation, but think you might be eligible, speak to your GP, or ring 119.

 Do I need a vaccine, if I've already had Covid?

-If you’ve had the illness, your body creates antibodies to fight off future infections.
-However, the jury is still out on exactly how long these antibodies last.
+If you’ve already had the illness, your body creates antibodies to fight off future infections.
+However, the jury is still out on exactly how much protection you receive or how long these antibodies last following infection.
 Vaccination is the best way of protecting yourself and others against the virus in the long term.

 How is the British Red Cross involved in vaccinations?